-A workflow solution lets users initiate a new profile, or a type of job, on a device or software client to which solution is deployed.

-Some scripts may be scheduled to run at particular times.
+A workflow solution provides a new profile or job type that a user can initiate on a printer or software client to which it is deployed.
+Some solutions can be scheduled to run at particular times.

-A workflow solution contains some or all of the following elements:
+A workflow solution contains one or more of the following elements:

-• Scripts-Defines the actions executed when a workflow solution is initiated.
-Scripts can be static, or they may solicit user input to decide about processing and routing documents.
-For example, a script that processes bank loans may request more user inputs such as a branch name, account number, or social security number.
-Scripts are not required if a solution is used only to install an eSF application or component.

-- Policy-Settings for the solution and the printers to which it is deployed: - Device settings-The configuration required on devices to support the jobs.
-This configuration typically includes profiles but can include almost any device setting. - Solution settings-The settings exposed by a solution that allow its jobs or device configurations to be adjusted in the field.
-Some settings are global to the solution across all devices, while others vary from one group of devices to another. - eSF application-An application installed on the printer to provide functionality needed by the solution, such as delayed sending of scanned documents. - Components-JAR files that provide services not available in the base LDD installation, such as interaction with a custom enterprise content management (ECM) system. - Formsets-Custom form files used for merging data with standard forms. - Custom reports-Reports that present custom data and are created by a solution developer.
+- Script-A list of actions that are executed when a solution is initiated.
+Scripts can be static, or may require user input for processing and routing documents.
+For example, a script that processes bank loans may require several user inputs, such as a branch name, account number, or Social Security number. - Policy-The settings for the solution and the printers to which it is deployed. - Device settings-The required printer configuration to support the jobs.
+This configuration usually includes profiles but can include almost any device setting. - Solution settings-The settings that let you adjust jobs or printer configurations.
+Some settings are applicable to the solution across all printers, while others vary from one group of printers to another. - eSF application-An application that is installed on printers to provide functionality needed by the solution, such as delayed sending of scanned documents. - Components-JAR files that provide services not available in the base LDD installation, such as the interaction with a custom Enterprise Content Management (ECM) system. - Formsets-The custom form files that are used for merging data with standard forms. - Custom reports-The reports containing custom data that a solution developer designs.